mcharvis/veils.whisper/src/site/notes/Battle - The Siege of Jade Stronghold.md

 The Sanctifiers poured into the lower halls.

-Pop, Crackle, and Snap threw torches into the kitchen draperies, turning the side hall into an inferno.
+Snap, Crackle, & Pop threw torches into the kitchen draperies, turning the side hall into an inferno.
 The fire forced Hollowborn out into the open where Danin skewered one, and Ethra’s specter form drove another mad until it tore at its own flesh.

 Yet the Dominators’ chants were relentless.
 Guards turned on their comrades—Malk drove a spear into Jarthan, and Malen fell weeping as he strangled Belm at the Dominators’ command.